dongheenam/dongheenam.info/content/posts/2022/svelte-dynamic-styling/index.md

 </style>
 ```

-### The "default" style
+{{% aside %}}
+I followed [this guide](https://www.radix-ui.com/docs/colors/palette-composition/understanding-the-scale) from Radix Colors.
+{{% /aside %}}

 We will then add a "default" style to the button, that is, how the button should look like if no props were passed on.
 My default style is a grey button without border or background, just like the case of [Material UI](https://mui.com/material-ui/react-button/).
-Don't forget to add `:hover` and `:active` selectors to make the button respond to user actions.{{% sn guide %}}
+Don't forget to add `:hover` and `:active` selectors to make the button respond to user actions.
-I followed [this guide](https://www.radix-ui.com/docs/colors/palette-composition/understanding-the-scale) from Radix Colors.
-{{% /sn %}}

 ```svelte {path="Button.svelte" hl_lines="25-36"}
 <script>